 Use this button to enter your menu selection.
-It works the same way as the "Enter" button on the cabinet or the card remote.
+It works the same way as the "Enter" button on the cabinet.

-16. Cancel/ Right Click Button
+16. CANCEL (Right Click) Button

 When you are in the Computer mode, this button works as the mouse right button.